clunion/shardoverse/README.md

 ## Idea and story

-The world is shattered to pieces, leaving the survivors each on his own shard of the universe.
+The world is shattered to pieces, leaving these survivors each on his own shard of the universe.

 Now one has to run, to explore and to gather what is left, what is needed to survive, in the depth of the shard.